 Between people who are in close contact with one another (within about 6 feet).
 It is recommended to stay 6 feet apart from one another.

 Through respiratory droplets produced when an infected person coughs or sneezes.
 These droplets can land in the mouths or noses of people who are nearby or possibly be inhaled into the lungs.

 Surfaces or Objects

-By touching surfaces or objects that has been contaminated by a person with coronavirus and then touching your own mouth, nose, or eyes may spread the virus.
+Touching surfaces or objects that have been contaminated by a person with coronavirus and then touching your own mouth, nose, or eyes may spread the virus.